 Flea control in the outdoor environment generally involves eliminating the habitat in the yard and kennel areas where fleas are most likely to occur.
 Fleas tend to like it where it is moist, warm, shady, and where there is organic debris.
 They will also tend to be where pets spend more of their outdoor time.
 So be sure to concentrate on areas such as patios, under porches, dog houses, etc.

-Rake away any organic debris such as leaves, straw, grass clippings, etc., to disturb flea habitat.
+Rake away any organic debris such as leaves, straw, and grass clippings to disturb flea habitat.

 Wild animals such as opossums, raccoons, chipmunks and other small rodents can carry fleas.
-Try to discourage these animals from entering your yard, e.g., do not feed them.
+Try to discourage these animals from entering your yard.
+For example, do not feed them.